Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/oscloudplatform/_index.md

 We use Kubernetes to manage the application containers for the different solutions.

-We use Azure Kubernetes Services that is a managed Kubernetes.
+We use Azure Kubernetes Services that is a managed Kubernetes administration in Azure.

+Read more about our [Kubernetes Clusters](kubernetes)

 ### Service Mesh & Proxy